oobabooga/text-generation-webui/Contributing-guidelines.md

 **API**

 The API exists to make it possible to automate text generation actions available in the UI.

-You should not add features to the API if they could be added to the UI first.
+* You should not add features to the API if they could be added to the UI first.

-Providing an API with extensive and niche features is not a priority; providing one that contains the most important features while being easy to understand and use, is.
+* Providing an API with extensive and niche features is not a priority.

 ## Extensions